metamath/lamp-guide/docs/index.md

 #### Interlude: Work variables

-We have a new statement, as expected.
+We have a new step, as expected.
 However, it has a form we haven't seen before:

 ~~~~metamath